jrnold/afrobarometer-languages/notes.md

 Ethnologue puts North and South Fali in the [Adamawa subgroup](https://www.ethnologue.com/subgroups/adamawa).

+# Shanga/Changa

+- [Shanga](http://glottolog.org/resource/languoid/id/shan1279) is a dialect of Ndau in Mozambique
+- Changana is

 # Multiple Languages

 In r2, r3, and r4 there are entries for multiple languages, e.g. Afrikaans and English, etc.